OVERVIEW: Morris Stulsaft Foundation has a strict focus on children and youth causes in the low-income areas of the Bay Area of California.

 IP TAKE: MSF has historically supported young adults up to 24 years old and is an approachable grantmaker to know for Bay Area nonprofits.

 PROFILE: Established in 1953, the Morris Stulsaft Foundation is a funder of child and youth causes in the Bay Area.
 Stulsaft was a European immigrant who arrived in San Francisco as a boy.
 He found success in the local real estate industry and funneled his fortune into foundation philanthropy.
 Between 1995 and 2015, the foundation made 2,450 grants totaling about $25 million to Bay Area groups that serve local youth.
 Grantmaking interests are early childhood education, participation in the arts, pathways to work, and educational support for children.

 Some aspects of MSF youth funding extend to young adults as old as 24.
 The foundation’s top priorities include effective leadership and innovative programs that support low- income children and youth.
 MSF’s supports foster care programs that help young people between ages five and 24 who are or have been in foster care.
 The foundation’s job program focuses on youth and supports programs that lead youth to careers in high-demand fields, like health care and construction.
-The early childhood education program at MSF has been all about engaging parents and caregivers and supporting the professional development of early childhood teachers.
+The early childhood education program at MSF involves engaging parents and caregivers and supporting the professional development of early childhood teachers.
 Infant, toddler, and pre-school centers should pitch programs that encourage parent involvement and serve kids from birth to five years old.
 Teacher training programs should incorporate movement, sensory perceptions, creativity, and outdoor experiences.
 And finally, MSF’s arts program targets under-served youth, and grants are awarded to programs connected to a school or school district.
-Both in-school and after-school programs.
+The foundation considers both in-school and after-school programs.